Office project training program. Microsoft Project Online Training

 Modifying the shared resource pool file.

-Gathered in the educational center give your money for training Microsoft Project and lose 3 working days?
+Gathered at The educational center give your money for Microsoft Project training and lose 3 working days?
 Find money and time best use!
-I publish videos and materials of the standard 3-day Microsoft Project 2010/2013 training course, which in the corporate version costs about 200,000 rubles.
-More precisely, it cost, because now it's free including sample files and course book.
+I publish videos and materials of a standard 3-day Microsoft Project 2010/2013 training course, which in the corporate version costs about 200,000 rubles.
+More precisely, it was worth it, because...
+Now it's free including example files and a book for the course.

 Why such an unprecedented gift?
-This is a sponsorship program, we are helped by manufacturers of industry solutions for Microsoft Project such as Turbo Planner (capstroy, R&D / R&D and IT).
+This is a sponsorship program, we are helped by manufacturers of industry solutions for Microsoft Project such as Turbo Planner (capital construction, R&D/R&D and IT).

-Now we publish a complete analogue of the most expensive course on MS Project and in a more effective form of e-learning through videos, documentation, example files.
+Now we are publishing a complete analogue of the most expensive course on MS Project and in a more effective form of e-learning through videos, documentation, and example files.

-The video course includes handouts in the form of Microsoft Project and a book.
+The video course includes handouts in Microsoft Project form and a booklet.

 You can download them below.

-A quick introduction to Microsoft Project 2013 and the Visual Resource Optimizer in half an hour
+A quick introduction to Microsoft Project 2013 and Visual Resource Optimizer in half an hour

 a.
 Project concept